-If you listen to the further left, they will tell you so.
+If you listen to the further left, they will tell you as much.
 For example, consider a 2014 piece published by Salon that proudly defended the physical harassment of Google employees.
 Direct action of this kind, Natasha Lennard argued, gets results:

 Intimidation tactics targeting the employees of major corporations are nothing new and have a history of success: Indeed, animal rights activists achieved some major victories in securing the closure of animal testing facilities in the ’90s and early 2000s through the intimidation of key investors.
 This intimidation was deemed terrorism, but, hey, it worked.

 Lennard was referring in part to the campaign against Huntingdon Life Sciences (for background, see here, here, and here).
 This campaign was dismissed as an anomaly by some at the time.
 But looking back now, its ethos of “by any means necessary” no longer seems so unusual.

 There are obvious risks to being less than peaceful, but the temptation should be easy to understand.
 After all, Lennard had a point about diversified tactics.
 A bit of violence can do something for a movement.
 When it works, it adds a hint of menace to activist demands.
 It implies a penalty for opposing their version of justice.
 In short, it puts the screws on their adversaries.

 An act of protest should be defined by what it does to others.
 Seen in this context, violence by activists is a tool of political extortion.
 Most liberals already take this view, when the assailants are on the far right.
 We do not make facile excuses for white supremacists when they form a mob.
 We do not pretend that abortion clinic bombers are grievance bots, who are compelled to act by some “intolerable pressure.”
 We do not indulge the self-styled “patriot” militias, who would use any means necessary to achieve their ends.
 No, we hold them to account for their coercive actions.
 We should apply the same standard to their counterparts on the illiberal left.